rajpmore/rajpmore/README.md

 - 🌱 I’m currently learning DSA
 - 👯 I’m looking to collaborate with other Web Developers
-- 🥅 2022 Goals: Deep Dive in Competitive Programming
+- 🥅 2023 Goals: Deep Dive in Data Structures & Algorithms
-- 🎸 I love to Design and currently learning to play guitar
 - 📫 How to reach me **rajm.ug20.ece@nitp.ac.in**
 - ⚡ Fact: Your present is responsible for each and every minute of your past and future